-We are fortunate to have 130 volunteers who are highly valued, not least for the generosity with which they give their time, but for their dedication and commitment, they bring to the Trust.
+We are fortunate to have approximately 150 volunteers who are highly valued, not least for the generosity with which they give their time, but for the dedication and commitment, they bring to the Trust.

-You can join our volunteer programme and choose among many opportunities to help and contribute to your local hospital.
+You can join our volunteer team and choose from many opportunities to help and contribute to your local hospital.
 You may assist patients, help visitors and families or support staff, where needed.
 Whatever your interests, we are sure to have something to suit your needs, skills and spare time!

 Wye Valley NHS Trust voluntary services department ensures that volunteers are placed, orientated and given basic training on their service areas.

 Volunteers have expressed how much they value this experience especially:

 - Having a sense of satisfaction from helping others

 - Using skills that enhance your professional life

 Volunteers come from all different backgrounds: some are retired, while others are employed or maybe wanting a career change, or break.
 Young people are welcome but it is not possible to consider them for some opportunities unless they are over 17 years.
 Many young people who are considering applying to study medicine, nursing, or other professions allied to medicine may find spending time doing voluntary work will help them decide on a future career.

 Volunteers DO make a difference every day!